 Copyright: D'Angelo recommends using links to licensed databases instead of posting PDF files when possible.
-Please request links through FacultyWeb or by emailing Connie Fleischer.
+Please request links through FacultyWeb.
 We can also review your syllabus for copyright issues and provide advice on obtaining copyright permissions when appropriate.

 Textbook orders are handled by the Registrar's Office; assistance with course reserves and Canvas course webpages is handled by D'Angelo.
 You will receive a Teaching Preferences form from the Registrar's Office asking you whether you wish to place items on reserve, and preferences for posting of old exams on the Exams webpage (see below).